-To understand what is a culture, we must learn about its characteristics and different types.
-In the write-up, we will discuss the characteristics as well as the types of culture.
+To understand what is a culture, we must learn about its different characteristics.
+In the write-up, we will discuss the six prominent characteristics of a culture.

 A culture is defined as the ideas, customs, and social behavior of a particular people or society; i.e. Afro-Caribbean culture, American culture, Sindhi Culture in Pakistan, Kashmiri culture, etc.